 On October 27, our community hosted Dame Emma Thompson and Equality Fund Board Co-Chair Joanna Kerr for a powerful and personal conversation about friendship, feminist activism, and the power of connection.
-For more than a decade, Joanna and Emma have traveled the world together, fighting for gender and climate justice and a better future for everyone.
+For more than a decade, Joanna and Emma have travelled the world together, fighting for gender and climate justice and a better future for everyone.
 The humour and honesty that connects them was evident to everyone, and we are thrilled to share some of the many insights that emerged from their conversation.

 Feminism is about power with, not power over

 Power was a throughline across the entire conversation, with Joanna and Emma explaining the many ways that feminism interrogates the purpose and practices of power itself.
 At its core, feminism challenges the traditionally masculine approach to power, which seeks to dominate and control, by offering a profound alternative: building collective power with others.
-It radically reorients power from an individual pursuit to a communal one, and helps us see power for what it truly can be: generative and expansive, rather than a zero sum game.
+It radically reorients power from an individual pursuit to a communal one and helps us see power for what it truly can be: generative and expansive, rather than a zero-sum game.

 Our relationship to power is mirrored in our relationship to the planet

 Whether in the Arctic or the Amazon, this masculine approach to power is often echoed in an unhealthy approach to the earth itself—one that seeks to dominate and extract natural resources.
 Such a mindset sees natural environments as harsh and dangerous places that need to be tamed and controlled (and ultimately destroyed), rather than the fragile, beautiful, and intricately-connected ecosystems they are.
 In a fundamental way, gender and climate justice are deeply interlinked.